Devin Hester: Seattle Seahawks

 Hester signed with the Seattle Seahawks on January 3, 2017.
 He debuted for the Seahawks in the first round of the 2016–17 playoffs against the Detroit Lions.
 Hester returned one kickoff for 20 yards and one punt for five yards against the Detroit Lions.
 During the Divisional Round, he returned five kickoffs for 194 yards, including 78- and 50-yard run backs against the Atlanta Falcons.
 The Falcons defeated the Seahawks, 36–20.
 Hester announced his intentions to retire from professional football after the game.

-Retirement
+Retirement and legacy

 On December 12, 2017, Hester officially announced his retirement from the NFL.
 The Chicago Bears honored both Hester and former teammate Matt Forte on April 23, 2018, during a press conference at Halas Hall.
 The two players signed ceremonial one-day contracts to retire as members of the Bears.

+He amassed over 10,000 career yards returning punts and kickoffs, an NFL-record 20 touchdown returns, and four Pro Bowl selections over his 11-season career.
+He is regarded as one of the greatest return specialists in NFL history.
+Dave Toub, Hester's former special teams coordinator, noted Hester left a lasting impression in the NFL, shaping the way teams approached special teams and the value they placed on return specialists.
+He believed Hester's success led other teams to invest draft capital in return specialists, hoping to replicate the impact Hester had on the Bears.
+He also added other teams shifted their approach by prioritizing players who excelled in covering kicks and punts rather than retaining backups who made limited contributions to special teams.

-On September 22, 2021, Hester was nominated in his first year of eligibility to be inducted into the 2022 NFL Hall of Fame class.
+On September 22, 2021, Hester was nominated for the Pro Football Hall of Fame in his first year of eligibility, though he was not inducted.
+On February 8, 2024, in his third year of eligibility, Hester was selected for induction, becoming the first return specialist to make the Hall of Fame.